 A few minutes before your class time your Mentor will send you an email with the class link.Please follow the steps below in order to be prepared for this.

 Set your timezones

 Knowing when your class begins is important.
 To set up your timezone, go to the AM Student site, click on your name in the top right corner, and hit Settings in the drop down menu.
 Set your timezone settings and finally hit Update Settings.

 Parts of the site that use your set Local Time: The Calendar page, Home page calendar, Q&A Schedule page, Submit Work page, News Item posted times, and Public Review posted times.

 Parts of the site that use AM’s Server Time (PST): The Server Time clock at the top right of the site, Class time on Classroom page, and Class times in student/mentor Workspaces.

-Learn to use Google Hangouts, set up your webcam and mic, and become familiar with the tool so that you do not struggle installing or setting it up during your class.
+Learn to use the Zoom tool, set up your webcam and mic, and become familiar with the tool so that you do not struggle installing or setting it up during your class.

-Read Animation Mentor’s Google Hangout Guidelines for information on setting up and using Google Hangouts for your class.
+Read Animation Mentor’s Class Guidelines for information on setting up and using Zoom for your class.

 When submitting assignments for your course, always make sure to follow these important steps: